onosproject/onos-docs/docs/content/developers/deploy_on_gcp.md

 # Deploying onos micro-services on GCP with HELM

 This page provides a set of instructions to deploy micro-onos with HELM on the Google Compute Platform, a.k.a.
-[GCP](gcp).
+[GCP].

 ## Prerequisites

 The following set of instruction assumes:

 * Google cloud account is set-up, configured and working.
-* Google cloud SDK is installed and as per [instructions](Sdk_install).
+* Google cloud SDK is installed and as per [SDK Install] instructions.
 * kubectl CLI tool is installed and working as expected.

 ## Create a project (optional)